Decentralized SGD with Controlled Disagreement Finds Flatter Minima: Appendix

 \subsubsection{Sharpness-aware minimization}

-Even though comparing DSGD-AC with explicit sharpness-aware minimization (SAM) methods is not our emphasis, we implement SAM \citep{foret2020sharpness} and report its results with 8 workers for reference.
-We follow \citet{foret2020sharpness} to use $\rho=0.05$ in all the experiments.
-In the experiment results, SAM achieves the best test accuracy, test loss, and top-1 eigenvalue of the Hessian.
-However, it should be noted that \emph{SAM introduces $2\times$ computation cost, and, since it is not numerically stable under the mixed precision training (the loss becomes NaN in around 30 epochs), it takes $\sim4\times$ training time as the synchronous SGD in the 8-worker setup}.
+We implement SAM \citep{foret2020sharpness} and report its results with 8 and 16 workers (1 and 2 8$\times$T4 nodes) for reference.
+We follow their work to use $\rho=0.05$ in all the experiments.
+The results show that SAM achieves better metric values than DSGD-AC.
+However, it should be noted that SAM introduces $2\times$ computation cost, and it is not numerically stable under the mixed precision training in our setup (the loss becomes NaN in around 30 epochs with AMP in fp16).
+Therefore, it takes $\sim4\times$ training time as the synchronous SGD in the 8-worker and 16-worker setups under the same number of iterations.
+Even under a roughly the same FLOP budget (100 epochs), SAM still takes around $2\times$ training time, and the accuracies are comparable to DSGD-AC.